Auto

 4. Join an RV club:

 Joining an RV club can also save you money on your insurance.
 Some RV clubs offer discounts on insurance for their members, as well as other benefits such as roadside assistance, trip planning, and campground discounts.
+Organizations like the Good Sam Club and the Family Motor Coach Association (FMCA) are among the most widely recognized clubs offering member insurance benefits.

 Choosing the right RV insurance policy: